joker-b/botzo/merci.md

 inline_nav: true
 ---

 _No Photo Merci_ collects photography from a one-month photographic excursion across France during the days just prior to the global pandemic.
-By using a very constrained set of compositional rules, it probes into components of essentially French visual culture in the early 21st century.
+By using a very constrained set of compositional rules, it celbrates essentially French visual culture in the early 21st century.

 _No Photo Merci_ is available as an individual book or packaged with an editioned print from the project.